Now includes a nurse visit - this is to comply with current government instruction on covid-19 antibody testing - see our FAQs for more information.

 You’ll start by answering some pre-screening questions to make sure that it’s appropriate for you to take the test right now.
 Then you’ll purchase/order the test and answer a detailed online health questionnaire which helps our clinical team to interpret your results.

 You’ll be sent your home kit test by first class post and take the sample from the comfort of your home.
 There's a video below which explains how to take the sample via a finger-prick - it's not as scary as it sounds!
-Post your sample back to our lab using the packaging and special delivery label provided.
+Post your sample back to our lab using the packaging provided.

 The test can only show the presence or absence of IgG antibodies produced in response to exposure to the SARS-CoV-2 virus (the virus which causes covid-19).
 It cannot show any other details such as exactly when you were exposed to it, or if you are immune to future infection with covid-19.